ocramz/ocramz.github.io/_posts/2015-08-21-haskell-tut-v1.markdown

 (.) :: (b -> c) -> (a -> b) -> a -> c
 {% endhighlight %}

-> Parentheses are used to group subexpressions that must be evaluated first.

 > In the example above `g x` is first evaluated, and its result is passed on to `f`, which explains the type signature of `(.)`: its first function argument `f` takes entities from set `b` and maps them onto the output set `c`, whereas `g` operates on the input domain `a` and ranges over `b`.

 > Lambda expressions allow us to conveniently explore functional manipulation constructs.